-Part Description Frame adapter The ductile iron frame adapter has • a machined rabbet fitted to the seal chamber/ stuffing box cover • a precision dowel pin fitted to the bearing frame.
-Power end Flood-oil lubrication is standard. • No machining is required to convert from oil to grease or oil-mist lubrication.
-Regreasable bearings and oil-mist lubrication are optional. • The oil level is checked through a sight glass. • The power end is sealed with labyrinth seals. • The power end is made in the following sizes: • STi • MTi • LTi Shaft The shaft is available with or without a sleeve.
-Bearings The inboard bearing carries only radial loads. • is free to float axially in the frame. • is a single-row deep-groove ball bearing The outboard bearing • is shouldered and locked to the shaft and housing to enable it to carry radial and thrust loads. • is a double-row angular-contact bearing, except for the LTi which uses a pair of single-row angular-contact ball bearings mounted back-to-back.
+Part Description Frame adapter The ductile iron frame adapter has a machined rabbet fitted to the seal chamber/ stuffing box cover a precision dowel pin fitted to the bearing frame.
+Power end A finned tube cooler is standard with HT 3196, and provides optional oil cooling.
+The definition is a standard with HT 3196, and provides optional oil cooling.
+Flood-oil lubrication is standard.
+No machining is required to convert from oil to grease or oil-mist lubrication.
+Regreasable bearings and oil-mist lubrication are optional.
+The oil level is checked through a sight glass.
+The power end is sealed with labyrinth seals.
+The power end is made in the following sizes: • STi • MTi • LTi • XLT-i Shaft The shaft is available with or without a sleeve.
+Bearings The inboard bearing carries only radial loads. • is free to float axially in the frame. is a single-row deep-groove ball bearing The outboard bearing • is shouldered and locked to the shaft and housing to enable it to carry radial and thrust loads. • is a double-row angular-contact bearing, except for the LTi which uses a pair of single-row angular-contact ball bearings mounted back-to-back.